Bethany Collinge

 Charcoal on yellowish paper

-figure appears to be smoking and in a night-setting.
-Charcoal, as a medium, allows for
+It was intended for this charcoal drawing to be delicate in it's appearance.
+The portrayed figure appears to be smoking and in a night-setting.
+Charcoal, as a medium, allows for the figure to appear draped across the paper and poetic for it's tonal qualities.

 DEBBIE